zhouwg/kantv/README.md

 ### Commercial Use

-Project KanTV was almost/completely done by myself in the past 2+ years and <b>NO</b> IPR concern/risk(some parts with IPR risk have been carefully checked/<b>removed</b> accordingly because I had been received good IPR compliance training in MNC company).
 Project KanTV is licensed under Apachev2.0 or later, so itself is free/open for commercial use.